silverbulletmd/silverbullet/docs/API/navigator.md

 * `keymap`: key name to function map of the selected row’s object.
 Navigation keys are rejected.
 * `actions`: per-row buttons.
 * `segments`: segmented control entries.
+* `dropdown`: an in-panel select subsetting the rows by a value.
 * `prefixViews`: single character mappings to the name of a sibling view it routes to.

 The create row only appears while the phrase is non-empty and matches no row exactly.
 Pick it with `Enter` while it is selected, or with `Shift-Enter` from anywhere in the list.